aidanastridge/wideloop/README.md

 ### What?

-A stage to collect books, articles, exercises, tips, and tricks for time series analysis in Python.
+A stage to collect (mostly free) online books, articles, exercises, tips, and tricks for time series analysis in Python.

 ### Why?